layumi/CISC3021-Multimedia-Forensics-and-Security/Lab9-DataAug/README.md

 https://github.com/aleju/imgaug

+Add the data augmentation to the training part at this line https://github.com/zhunzhong07/Random-Erasing/blob/master/cifar.py#L107 .

 ## 5. Thinking.
-**Why most data augmentation will compromise the performance?
-Do you still remember the bar chart in steganalysis.
-Please always check the data distribution after any data augmentation.**
+1. Why most data augmentation will compromise the performance?
+2. Do you still remember the bar chart in steganalysis?
+Think about the data distribution after any data augmentation.
+3. What is (0.4914, 0.4822, 0.4465), (0.2023, 0.1994, 0.2010) in https://github.com/zhunzhong07/Random-Erasing/blob/master/cifar.py#L110?
+Try to search these numbers.